karurb92/ldam_str_bn/README.md

 ---

 When it comes to dealing with heavily imbalanced dataset, we focused on two approaches: __Label-distribution-aware loss function(LDAM)__ and __stratified batch normalization__.
-Because of the advantages of them toward imbalanced data.

  * Label-distribution-aware loss function(LDAM)
     * It encourages minority classes to have larger margins.